 Three-way joint issue celebrates Danish royal birthday

 Denmark, Faroe Islands and Greenland each issued a stamp with the same design to celebrate the 80th birthday of Prince Henrik, born June 11, 1934.
-The Danish stamp (shown here) is denominated 9 kroner, the Faroese stamp is 14.50kr, and the Greenlandic stamp is 17kr.
+The Danish stamp (shown here) is denominated 9 kroner, the Faroese stamp is 14.50kr, and the Greenlandic

 Denmark, Faroe Islands and Greenland participated in a three-way joint issue to celebrate the 80th birthday of Prince Henrik, the prince consort of Denmark.